 Affiliate links on Android Authority may earn us a commission.
 Learn more.

 5 best media player apps for Android to play both video and music files

 A media player is kind of a weird term these days.
-It’s a generic term for an app that plays media.
+It’s a generic term for an app that plays various types of media.
 However, there are people looking for apps that play both music and video in the same app in order to save space and time.
 This list is for those people.
-We do have a dedicated video player app list as well as a music player app list if you just need one or the other.
+We do have a dedicated video player app list as well as a music player app list if you need only one or the other.
 Here are the best media player apps for Android.

 The best media player apps for Android

 ASD Music and Video Player

 ASD Music and Video Player is a fairly standard media player.
 It supports most popular video and audio formats along with some extras.
 The other features include a bass boost and equalizer along with Wear OS support, a decent file browser, theming, and more.
 It won’t blow anybody’s mind, but it does what it sets out to do and it does so rather well.
 The ads are a bit annoying and we’d like to see a premium version of this in the future.
 Otherwise, it’s good.

 Kodi is one of the few dedicated media center apps remaining that can do both video and audio content.
 It replaces your home screen with a whole UI dedicated solely to your experience.
 You can install add-ons to improve that experience if you so choose.
 The Android version of it is pretty good, although not without its bugs.
 It works best as part of an Android TV device, even though an Android TV device usually does this better these days.

 Price: Free / $2.49